From Ohio History Central

 - 119 axes

-By the early 1800s, many Indian tribes faced starvation due to the shortage of animals.
-The Shawnee Indians were in especially hard times.
-The Shawnee Prophet tried to convince his people to give up all white customs and products.
+By the early 1800s, many American Indian tribes faced starvation due to the shortage of animals.
+The Shawnee, in particular, came upon especially hard times.
+The Shawnee leader, Prophet, tried to convince his people to give up all white customs and products.
 He had only limited success.
-His brother Tecumseh tried to unite the Indians west of the Appalachian Mountains and east of the Mississippi River into a confederation.
+His brother, Tecumseh, tried to unite the American Indian peoples west of the Appalachian Mountains and east of the Mississippi River into a confederation.
 One of the principal reasons that his plan failed was his inability to feed his followers due to the lack of animals.

 - Gilman, Carolyn, ed.
 Where Two Worlds Meet: The Great Lakes Fur Trade.
 St. Paul: Minnesota Historical Society, 1982.